atomisthq/docs/docs/user-guide/rug/handlers.md

 Event handlers define automated responses to events.
 Each event handler is a program in a familiar <!-- @jessitron I want to say "compiles-to-JavaScript" --> Turing-complete language.
-Based on the characteristics of the event that occurred, the handler decides whether act and which actions to take.
+Based on the characteristics of the event that occurred, the handler decides whether to act and which actions to take.

 A new issue was created?
 Post that in the repository's chat channel and also add